ibm-messaging/mqperf/index.md

 Advice on setup and configuration of MQ (CP4I) and running workloads against the deployed QM can be found [here](./openshift/configuration.md)

-#### OpenShift 4.2 + CP4I 2019.4.1 (MQ 9.1.4)
+#### OpenShift 4.10 + CP4I 2022.2.1 (MQ 9.3.0)
-The first performance whitepaper on OpenShift looks at the performance of the QM when the client is co-located in the same OpenShift cluster: [MQ on OCP 4.2](./openshift/OCP4.2-InternalMessaging.pdf).
+The performance whitepaper on OpenShift looks at the performance of the QM when the client is co-located in the same OpenShift cluster and this is updated from the previous report at OCP 4.2: [MQ on OCP 4.10](./openshift/OCP4.10-InternalMessaging.pdf).

 ### MQ for z/OS